 Scott offers his patients the latest advances in surgical technology and minimally invasive techniques.
-His areas of clinical expertise include VATS lobectomy, lung cancer staging with PET scanning, and robot-assisted surgery with the ViKY system.
+His areas of clinical expertise include VATS lobectomy.

-Fox Chase surgeons also use VATS to perform lung and pleural biopsies, as well as wedge resections and lobectomies for patients with various cancers of the lung, esophagus, mediastinum and the chest wall.
+He also uses VATS to perform lung and pleural biopsies, wedge resections and lobectomies for patients with various cancers of the lung, esophagus, mediastinum and chest wall.

 Scott is a member of several professional medical societies, including the American Society of Clinical Oncology, the American College of Surgeons, the American College of Chest Physicians, the American Association for Thoracic Surgery and the Society of Thoracic Surgeons.

-Scott earned a Bachelor of Science degree from the University of Houston in 1977 and went on to receive an M.D. from the University of Chicago Pritzker School of Medicine in 1981.
+Scott earned a Bachelor of Science degree from the University of Houston in 1977 and received his doctorate from the University of Chicago Pritzker School of Medicine in 1981.
 He remained at the University of Chicago after graduation, serving his residency in general surgery in 1987 and his cardiothoracic residency in 1989.
-In 2009, Philadelphia Magazine named Scott in its list of Top Doctors in the field of thoracic surgery.

 View our resources for patients and familiesGet Help Today